oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 type: awareness
 ---

 Hello SaaS developers!
+You sell your software to technologically mature enterprises, and they expect it to interface seamlessly with all their other tools.
+In our Enterprise-Ready Workshop on OpenID Connect, you learned how to solve part of this problem, by creating user accounts in your application for your customers' employees whenever they log in.

+But creating accounts when users log in is only one of your customers' many expectations!
+Your app is also expected to know about users who haven't logged in yet, and remove the accounts of employees who are removed from your customer's identity provider.

-Do you currently have a need to provision, de-provision, and/or sync users across services?
-If so, then SCIM is the right tool for you!
-What is SCIM, you ask?
-SCIM stands for System for Cross-domain Identity Management.
-And it is an open standard protocol that allows us to manage identities across systems as well as manage common user lifecycles.
-So in this workshop, our goal is to build a SCIM server in a SaaS app using this standard protocol and, in the end, connect it to an identity provider such as Okta.
+In this workshop, we'll solve those problems and more with SCIM, the System for Cross-domain Identity Management.
+SCIM is an open standard protocol that allows us to manage identities across systems as well as common user lifecycles.
+In this workshop, we will enhance a sample application by adding SCIM server functionality to it, and connect the sample application's SCIM server to an Okta client.

 In this workshop, we'll cover the following: